-This Code represents the second version of the standards adopted by the Alliance and, over time, as new research and recommendations which merit inclusion become available, the Code may be further amended.
-The 2009 Code will continue to be in effect with respect to all Racetrack Members that received Alliance accreditation in 2009 and will remain so until the expiration or revocation of the applicable twenty-four (24) month accreditation.
+This Code represents the fourth version of the standards adopted by the Alliance and, over time, as new research and recommendations which merit inclusion become available, the Code may be further amended.
+Racetrack Members that received re-accreditation in 2011 will be required to adhere to the 2011 Code until the expiration or revocation of the applicable twenty-four (24) month accreditation.